Dismiss Modal

 Dysphagia: Exercises

-Dysphagia is a disorder that can be described as difficulty getting food from the mouth to the stomach safely.
+Dysphagia is difficulty getting food from the mouth to the stomach safely.
 With the direction of a licensed speech-language pathologist, these exercises may help strengthen and increase movement in the face muscles.
 This can make eating food safer and easier.

 Read article